 When the talk is about affiliate marketing, one name’s renowned – Umer Qureshi of Guideblogging.com.

 Umer is a recent storm that has hit the blogging industry.
-At a small age (16 years), he is doing wonders and setting himself as an inspiration for many aspiring bloggers out there.
+He is doing wonders at a small age (16 years) and setting himself as an inspiration for many aspiring bloggers out there.
 In fact, he already got featured with top publications like News18, Indian Express, Times Network, The Tribune, and so on for his work.

 I have appreciation for Umer Qureshi as his level of passion and commitment towards his work is just unbelievable.
 As a token of love, I asked Umer to join with us.